Vision and Mission

 Funding for the Memorial

 Support for the African Landing Memorial comes from many different sources and many different forms.
-The early part of the process, which included the selection of the sculptor and the listening tour, was paid for by both private funds and public funds.

 The Fort Monroe Foundation continues to seek funding opportunities and raise money to: